 |EU ETS Accreditation and Verification Regulation|

-With the Accreditation and Verification Regulation - AVR - (Commission Regulation (EU) No 600/2012 of 21 June 2012 on the verification of greenhouse gas emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council) for phase 3 (2013-2020) and beyond an EU-wide harmonised approach towards the accreditation of verifiers active under the European Union Emission Trading Scheme (EU ETS) has been introduced.
+The Accreditation and Verification Regulation (Commission Regulation (EU) No 600/2012 of 21 June 2012 on the verification of greenhouse gas emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council - AVR) has introduced for the phase 3 (years 2013 - 2020) of the European Union Emission Trading Scheme (EU ETS), and beyond, an EU-wide harmonised approach towards the accreditation of verifiers.

 The AVR introduces the model, where the verifiers are answerable to the accreditation body.
 Based on Article 65 of the AVR, EU Member States must also monitor the performance of their national accreditation bodies.